Lump sums are large amounts of money, paid in one go. See what they mean for savers.

 A cash ISA works like a normal savings account, except your interest should be tax-free.

-You’ll just need to stay within a £20,000 annual allowance.
+You’ll just need to stay within your ISA allowance which is subject to annual limits set by HMRC.

 With instant access and fixed cash ISAs available, you’ll find different options for saving lump sums.